arungudelli/angularjswiki/content/en/fontawesome/fa-arrow-alt-circle-right.md

-## Arrow Alt Circle Right Icon with Fixed Width
+## fa-arrow-alt-circle-right Icon with Fixed Width

 All the font awesome icons does not have same width.